livestorm/frontend-engineer-hiring-test/README.md

 #### Review Process

-Once you share your Pull Request link with us:
+Once you share the Pull Request link from your fork with us:
 - **Review time**: Approximately **48 hours** for our team to evaluate your submission
 - **Review team**: At least **3 engineers** will review your code to ensure fair and thorough evaluation
 - **Next steps**: We'll communicate the next stage of the process once the review is complete